SixSq/old.sixsq.github.com/_posts/2014-02-04-blog-slipstream-ssl.md

 comments: true
 ---

-Lately, we struggled with OpenSSL when trying to deploy VMs in SlipStream.
+Lately, after updating SlipStream server to CentOS 6.5, we struggled with OpenSSL when trying to deploy VMs.
 Each time we were deploying new VMs on a cloud provider we were seeing the following error in our logs:

     [Errno 8] _ssl.c:504: EOF occurred in violation of protocol